 Firewood is available at the campground office for $5 per bundle.
 Outside firewood is allowed to be brought into the campground, however, all firewood must either be completely burned or left on site.
 No firewood will be allowed to be taken off site, due to the Emerald Ash Borer quarantine and restrictions by the Illinois Department of Natural Resources.

 Camp sites are available on a first-come, first-served basis; reservations are not taken.

 Big Rock Campground only accepts cash and checks for payment.
 Credit cards are not accepted.
 Check-out is at 2 p.m., each day.

 This campground/preserve includes a horseback riding area.
 Most horse trails are natural surface, mowed grass paths.
 Limestone screenings trails and asphalt bike trails are available in some of the preserves.
 These are multi-use trails shared with runners, bicyclists, dog walkers etc. Horse riders are required to stay on designated, forest preserve-maintained trails.
 Trail riding is not allowed in restricted natural areas, Illinois Nature Preserves, picnic areas or in farmed areas.
 To prevent trail damage during wet weather, trails may be temporarily closed.
 Individual forest preserves will post a sign at the entrance when horse trails are closed.
-Trails are currently CLOSED for equestrian use at this campground/preserve.
+Trails are currently OPEN for equestrian use at this campground/preserve.